gulfofmaine/buoy_barn/Readme.md

 You can manage different which TimeSeries are associated with a Platform from the admin, or you can attempt to automatically add them from the python shell.

+## Testing

+Tests can be run with `make test`.
+Django will initialize a new database, run migrations, run tests in transactions, and then delete the database.

+### Test Coverage

+Tests coverage can be run with `make coverage`.
+After the tests are run, and the report displayed in the command line, it will also generate an html report.
+This report can be viewed by opening `app/htmlcov/index.html` which will also attempt to automatically open in the default browser.

 ## Initial Configuration

 ### Settings